Drammen: Drammen Spiral

 The Drammen Spiral is a road tunnel that allows access to the Skansen Ridge, 180 m above the town.
 It opened in 1961 on the site of a former quarry.

 Drammen Theater

 Drammen Theater in Bragernes was built in 1869 and was designed by architect Emil Victor Langlet.
 The theater was the first modern theater in the country.
 It was designed in a complex Renaissance style with symmetrical facades and round arched windows.
 After Drammen Theater suffered total destruction by fire in December 1993, a new theater was rebuilt on the model of the original house.
 It was finished during February 1997.

 Drammensbadet

 Drammensbadet is a public swimming and training facility located in Marienlyst, Drammen.
 It was one of the largest in Norway when it opened 1 September 2008.
 They have five indoor and four outdoor pools.

 Bragernes Torg (town square)

-Bragernes Torg is the largest town square in Norway and one of the largest in the Nordics.
+Bragernes Torg is the largest town square in Norway and one of the longest in the Nordics.

+Transport

+The city does not have its own airport.
+The nearest airports are Sandefjord Airport which is located 79 km and Oslo Airport which is located 92 km away from Drammen.